ruslanmv/ruslanmv.github.io/_posts/2021-09-16-How-to-install-Terraform-in-Virtual-Box-with-Ubuntu.md

 If you are working in **Windows**  or **Mac** you  can install **VirtualBox 6.1.22** otherwise you can skip the following step.

-If you have all the prerequisites mentioned before go to the step 5 to start coding =).

 # Section 1.
 Ubuntu as a virtual machine on Windows

 To install Ubuntu as a virtual machine on Windows 10: